Swethan-B/Login-Credential-Tester-using-Selenium/README.md

-🔐Login Credential Tester using Selenium (Python)
+🔐 Login Credential Tester using Selenium (Python)
 ===============================================

 This script allows you to test multiple sets of login credentials on any website with a login form using Selenium.
 It intelligently detects whether login was successful or not and automatically logs out before attempting the next login.